Statistical hypothesis test: Modern origins and early controversy

 Modern significance testing is largely the product of Karl Pearson (p-value, Pearson's chi-squared test), William Sealy Gosset (Student's t-distribution), and Ronald Fisher ("null hypothesis", analysis of variance, "significance test"), while hypothesis testing was developed by Jerzy Neyman and Egon Pearson (son of Karl).
 Ronald Fisher began his life in statistics as a Bayesian (Zabell 1992), but Fisher soon grew disenchanted with the subjectivity involved (namely use of the principle of indifference when determining prior probabilities), and sought to provide a more "objective" approach to inductive inference.

 Fisher emphasized rigorous experimental design and methods to extract a result from few samples assuming Gaussian distributions.
 Neyman (who teamed with the younger Pearson) emphasized mathematical rigor and methods to obtain more results from many samples and a wider range of distributions.
 Modern hypothesis testing is an inconsistent hybrid of the Fisher vs Neyman/Pearson formulation, methods and terminology developed in the early 20th century.

 Fisher popularized the "significance test".
 He required a null-hypothesis (corresponding to a population frequency distribution) and a sample.
 His (now familiar) calculations determined whether to reject the null-hypothesis or not.
 Significance testing did not utilize an alternative hypothesis so there was no concept of a Type II error (false negative).

 The p-value was devised as an informal, but objective, index meant to help a researcher determine (based on other knowledge) whether to modify future experiments or strengthen one's faith in the null hypothesis.
 Hypothesis testing (and Type I/II errors) was devised by Neyman and Pearson as a more objective alternative to Fisher's p-value, also meant to determine researcher behaviour, but without requiring any inductive inference by the researcher.

 Neyman & Pearson considered a different problem to Fisher (which they called "hypothesis testing").
 They initially considered two simple hypotheses (both with frequency distributions).
 They calculated two probabilities and typically selected the hypothesis associated with the higher probability (the hypothesis more likely to have generated the sample).
 Their method always selected a hypothesis.
 It also allowed the calculation of both types of error probabilities.
+In a series of papers (published over a decade starting in 1928) Neyman & Pearson defined the statistical hypothesis test as a proposed improvement on Fisher's test.
+The papers provided much of the terminology for statistical tests including alternative hypothesis and H_{0} as a hypothesis to be tested using observational data (with H_{1}, H_{2}... as alternatives).